 2012 Formula updates

 Formula changed to address anomalies raised by the FFV, the Texel rating team and the F16 class.
-A full description of the issues and changes are given in the attached paper.
-Click here to see the paper...
+A full description of the issues and changes are given in the downloadable 2012 Review paper.

 A new board correction (BC) formulation has been created to fix an anomaly in the previous formula, which has only become a problem now that very high aspect ratio boards are being used on some boats.
 The previous BC correction started reducing again for a board aspect ratio greater than 5, due to its quadratic nature.
 The new formulation is asymptotic such that it continues to increase and tend toward a final value for very high aspect ratio boards.
 The new formulation has very little effect except for boards with aspect ratios of 5 or more.
 The proposed formula is BC=15-15/(XB^0.1045)+2.
 XB is the aspect ratio of the board, there is no penalty for larger boards, just for the aspect ratio, which reflects efficiency.